 But Rottweilers do have sensitive stomachs.
 And the beauty of bananas is that the flesh is very easy for them to digest.

 The peel is not so easy, and you may find your Rottweiler struggles to digest it, causing bloating, gas, and discomfort.

 So, peel it before you give it to your pup, and throw the peel onto the compost heap or your organic material trash can.

 Remember that it’s only good to serve your Rottweiler fresh bananas, not dried ones.
-Unless you’ve dried the fruit yourself in a freeze drier and can vouch for there being no added sugar, of course.
+Unless you’ve dried the fruit yourself in a freeze drier and can vouch for no added sugar, of course.

 Dried fruits bought commercially are usually preserved with huge amounts of sugar or honey, which will wipe out all the good that may have been contained in the banana.
 So, fresh only.

 Bananas don’t need cooking, and it’s not as though they need an explanation of how to be served.
 Your Rottweiler doesn’t care for a Michelin-star meal’s fancy presentation!